cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

-The same syntax used to reference the initial and final cycle points (introduced in :ref:`referencing-the-initial-and-final-cycle-points`) for use with date-time cycling can also be used for integer cycling.
+The same syntax used to reference the initial and final cycle points (introduced in :ref:`referencing-the-initial-and-final-cycle-points`) for use with datetime cycling can also be used for integer cycling.
 For example you can write:

 .. code-block:: sub